Beattyville, Kentucky: Healthcare

 Beattyville has no hospital.
 Nearby facilities are in Irvine (Marcum and Wallace Memorial Hospital), Jackson (Kentucky River Medical Center), Winchester (Clark Regional Medical Center), Richmond (Baptist Health Richmond), Hazard (Hazard Appalachian Regional Medical Center), Manchester (Manchester Memorial Hospital), and several Lexington area hospitals.

 Emergency medical services for Beattyville are provided by the Lee County Ambulance Service; they provide 24/7 Advanced Life Support and Basic Life Support emergency services to all citizens and visitors of Lee County.
 They transport patients primarily to Marcum and Wallace Memorial Hospital and KY River Medical Center, as well as providing non-emergency transportation services and a wheelchair transport van.

 Utilities

 Beattyville is served by Kentucky Utilities, while much of Lee County is served by Jackson Energy, based in McKee, Kentucky, that serves south-central Kentucky.
 Licking Valley RECC serves Northern Lee County.
 Natural Gas is served by Columbia Gas of Kentucky and Delta Natural Gas Company.
 Two water services exist, Beattyville Water Works serves the city and most of the county, and Southside Water Association serves the southern and east parts of Lee County.

 Media

 The television and radio station WLJC-TV/DT is headquartered in Beattyville.
-WLJC stands for Wonderful Lord Jesus Christ, and it is a Christian programming channel.
+WLJC stands for Wonderful Lord Jesus Christ, and it is a Cozi TV affiliate and also produces local Christian programming.
 Station coverage extends north to Georgetown; west to Bardstown; south to Whitley City; and east to Pikeville.
 The station is owned by Hour of Harvest, Inc.

+Notable people

+Malcolm Kilduff was involved in the announcing of the Assassination of John F. Kennedy.